kene111/SunfiTest/README.md

 ### Note:
 1) To make requests as an authenticated user, make sure to add the word "Token" to the token generated in the headers section.
 Example: Token {auth-token-generated}
-2) The first to links do not need authentication in order to make requests.
+2) The first two links do not need authentication in order to make requests.